Crescent Head is low-key my favorite destination on the east coast of Australia, and that’s saying something!

 As mentioned earlier, there are many fantastic things to do in Crescent Head which are suitable for all types of travelers and people of all ages.

-- Surf the point break at Crescent Head
+- Surf the point break

 - Swim in Killick Creek